vsrinivas/fuchsia/docs/lint.md

  - `modernize-use-equals-delete` - flagging all gtest TEST_F
  - `modernize-use-equals-default` - Ledger chose not to impose a preference for "= default"
- - `performance-unnecessary-value-param` - it was flagging Ledger view classes which we prefer to pass by value
+ - `performance-unnecessary-value-param` - it was flagging view classes which we prefer to pass by value
  - `readability-implicit-bool-conversion` - Fuchsia C++ code commonly uses implicit bool cast of pointers and numbers